2016 Chicago White Sox season

 The 2016 Chicago White Sox season was the club's 117th season in Chicago and 116th in the American League.
 The White Sox wore a black diamond patch on the uniform in honor of the late Eddie Einhorn, minority owner of the team.
-Despite a strong start by the team, they finished the season in fourth place in the AL Central.
+Despite a strong start by the team, they finished the season in fourth place in the American League Central.

 The White Sox tied a major league record for most home runs by a losing team when they hit seven homers in a 10–8 defeat to Toronto on June 25.